bonnie-bee/project-1-group-3/README.md

 Group 3 would like to create a map that searches for nearby parks and pulls the weather in that area.

-The user would search parks based on their locations then the app would contact the Google Maps API to find a list of parks and their ratings.
-Once the user selects the park, then the page expands to only show that park.
-The weather API will be triggered when the park is selected and the weather for that park's location will be displayed on the new page.
+The user would search for parks based on their location, then the app would contact the Google Maps API to find a list of parks and their ratings.
+Once the user selects the park, the page expands to only show that park.
+The weather API will be triggered when the park is selected and the weather for that location will be displayed on the new page.
 The app would also have a comment section on the same park page where reviews and comments of the park can be made!

 __Branches/ Tasks Breakdown:__